 Update: Jun 5, 2019 – The link to the original article in Japanese http://www.geocities.jp/gazo_asidachi/kumagro_niki/iyashino_kendo/iyashi_01.htm no longer works since GeoCities Japan was shut down on Mar.
 2019.
 Here is an interim link to the Original Article in Japanese.
 Incidentally, Nakamura sensei also has a YouTube channel “nakayuki1952” with many helpful instructional videos among others.

 This translation that I made is posted with the kind permission of Nakamura Sensei (Thank you!).

 Since the article is rather long, I have broken up the translation into seven parts below.
-The original article in Japanese is also provided.

 Here is a PDF version (4 pages) of the entire translated article put together by Ted Imoto Sensei which, though mostly similar, differs slightly from my translation.

 Oct 4, 2021 – Though I translated this article back in 2016, I just re-read the article today.
 I now understand better some pf Nakamura’s teachings and am amazed at the wisdom in his words.